 - 2. Number of drives (if you have a RAID array)

 - 3. Number of CPU sockets (if you need more than one CPU)

 - 4. Networking features

-CPU sockets: Servers designed for more than one CPU may require up to eight or more, depending on the type of application being run.
-While having additional CPUs increases the processing power of the server, it comes at a cost in terms of the power consumption, cooling capacity, and cost of the motherboard.
+Servers designed for more than one CPU may require up to eight or more, depending on the type of application being run.
+While having additional CPUs increases the processing power of the server, it comes at a cost in terms of power consumption, cooling capacity, and the cost of the motherboard.